vit-min/vit-min/Third-party Integrations Guide.md

 ## Background

-The Vitamin app will is designed to integrate well with other medical apps.
+The Vitamin app is designed to integrate well with other medical applications.
 The purpose the integration is to server as a bridge between other apps and NHIF (National Health Insurance Fund).
 In order to do that in a secure and scalable manner, other apps must comply to a specific API interface, which would allow them to integrate seemlessly and without any coding needed.
 Below is described the flow and API endpoints fetching various data objects.

 ## Authorization